A bit of history

 Bosco Terrace

-Work by Daniel Buren, exhibition "La Ville, le Jardin, la Mémoire" 1999 © Michel Ferdinand
+Work by Daniel Buren for the exhibition “La Ville, le Jardin, la Mémoire,” 1999 © Michel Ferdinand

 Re-enchanting Villa Medici

-How can we renew the way we look at Villa Medici and make it a living showcase for contemporary know-how, while preserving the spirit of the Renaissance?
-This is the ambition of the vast "Réenchanter Villa Medici " refurbishment project, carried out since 2022, to promote contemporary design and arts and crafts in dialogue with the historic heritage.
+How can we change the way we look at Villa Medici and make it a living showcase for contemporary expertise while retaining the Renaissance spirit?
+This is the ambition of the vast redevelopment project named 'Re-enchanting Villa Medici', launched in 2022 to promote contemporary design and craftsmanship that interact harmoniously with the historical heritage.

 Villa Medici's Grand Salon refurbished by Fendi © Daniele Molajoli